eaglelab-zju/NoisyGL/docs/source/notes/tutorial.rst

 Step 4: Run Your Model
 ----------------------------------

-After doing the above steps, you can run your model using the `single_exp.py` script for debugging or the `total_exp.py` script for benchmarking.
+After doing the above steps, you can run your model using the `single_exp.py` script for debugging.

 .. code-block:: bash

     python single_exp.py --method mygln --dataset cora --noise_type uniform --noise_rate 0.1 --device cuda:0 --seed 3000

+Or, if you want to run multiple datasets and noise types, you can use the `total_exp.py` script:

 .. code-block:: bash

     python total_exp.py --methods mygln --datasets cora citeseer --noise_type uniform --noise_rate 0.1 0.2 --device cuda:0 --seed 3000

 This will execute your model on the Cora dataset with a uniform noise type and a noise rate of 0.1, using the specified device and seed.